-Our work has involved the following countries Argentina, Bahrain, Bangladesh, Bosnia and Herzegovina, Burma/Myanmar, Chile, Colombia, Croatia, Djibouti, DRC, Ecuador, Egypt, El Salvador, Gambia, Guantanamo, Guatemala, India, Iraq, Israel, Kenya, Kosovo, Lebann, Libya, Maldives, Mexico, Montenegro, Netherlands, Nigeria, Pakistan, Palestine, Peru, Rwanda, Saudi Arabia, Serbia, South Sudan, Spain, Sri Lanka, Syria, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States of America, Venezuela and Yemen.
+Our work has involved the following countries Argentina, Bahrain, Bangladesh, Bosnia and Herzegovina, Burma/Myanmar, Cambodia, Chile, Colombia, Croatia, Djibouti, DRC, Ecuador, Egypt, El Salvador, the Gambia, Guantanamo, Guatemala, India, Iraq, Israel, Kenya, Kosovo, Lebanon, Libya, Maldives, Mexico, Monaco, Montenegro, Netherlands, Nigeria, Pakistan, Palestine, Peru, Rwanda, Saudi Arabia, Serbia, South Sudan, Spain, Sri Lanka, Syria, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States of America, Venezuela and Yemen.

 The Guernica Group | Media Centre

 Guernica 37 is committed to working with media organisations around the world to ensure that our activities and achievements are accurately reported to wider audiences, as we encourage people to share international criminal law news.

 Copies of all of our press releases, podcasts and videos are available to view online within the media centre whilst relevant interviews with key members of staff can be arranged at the discretion of the Group.

 We work towards long-lasting and sustainable strategies that integrate local actors from the finance, political and social sectors